PaulKlauser/GestureSequence/README.md

 # GestureSequence

-Playground for building a library to enable easy composition of gesture sequence recognition on a view.
+A basic library that enables easy composition of gesture sequence recognition on a view.

 Basic API looks like: